-Following the revision of the company's 1H earnings forecast on October 31, 2024, the progress rate reached 100.0% for sales, operating profit, recurring profit, and net income.
-The rate of progress toward the company's full-year earnings forecast was 49.0% for sales, 34.2% for operating profit, 34.0% for recurring profit, and 16.6% for net income.
+Progress toward the full-year earnings forecast by the end of cumulative Q3 was 75.3% for sales, 85.8% for operating profit, 87.4% for recurring profit, and 115.6% for net income.

-1H FY03/25 results by segment were as follows.
+Cumulative Q3 FY03/25 results by segment were as follows.

-- Segment sales: JPY57.1bn (+6.2% YoY)

-- Segment profit: JPY2.2bn (-24.0% YoY)

-- This is a new segment that integrates the former Pharmaceuticals Network business, the Dispensing Pharmacy business, and the manufacture and market pharmaceuticals business (mainly Feldsenf Pharma) previously included in Other.
-A digital shift business that utilizes the LINE messaging app was added to the segment from FY03/21, expanding it to include four businesses.
+- Segment sales: [PY87.8bn (+7.0% YoY) - Segment profit: [PY4.4bn (-11.0% YoY) - This is a new segment that integrates the former Pharmaceuticals Network business, the Dispensing Pharmacy business, and the manufacture and market pharmaceuticals business (mainly Feldsenf Pharma) previously included in Other.
+A digital shift business that utilizes instant messaging app LINE was added to the segment from FY03/21.